EVF-SAM: Early Vision-Language Fusion for Text-Prompted Segment Anything Model: Experiments

 \mypara{Effects of Different Foundation Models.} In Tab.~\ref{tab:lightweight}, we explore the effects of using different foundation models in \name{}.
 For the Multimodal Encoder, we adopt CLIP-Large (only text encoder), ViLT, BEIT-3-Large, and BEIT-3-Base.
-We also modify \name{} with Efficient-SAM~\cite{efficientsam} to formulate a lighter version, which reduces 600M parameters compared to SAM-H. As shown in Tab.~\ref{tab:lightweight}, \name{} with BEIT-3-Base brings a severe performance drop which indicates a better Multimodal Encoder leads to better prompts for SAM.
-Remarkably, Tab.~\ref{tab:lightweight} shows a negligible difference between Efficient-SAM-S and SAM-H in \name{}, which demonstrates the effectiveness of Efficient-SAM and also indicates that \name{} performs well for different SAM variants.
+We also modify \name{} with Efficient-SAM~\citep{efficientsam} and SAM-2~\citep{ravi2024sam2} to formulate a lighter or better version.
+As shown in Tab.~\ref{tab:lightweight}, \name{} with BEIT-3-Base brings a severe performance drop which indicates a better Multimodal Encoder leads to better prompts for SAM.
+Remarkably, Tab.~\ref{tab:lightweight} shows a negligible difference between Efficient-SAM-S and SAM-H in \name{}, which indicates that \name{} performs well for different SAM variants.
 In addition, it also provides insights about designing text-prompted SAMs for future research, \eg, \textit{developing a larger and better Multimodal Encoder is more important to empower SAM with text-prompted abilities}.